 These three ingredient white chocolate pots with lemon curd are quick and easy to make, but are real taste winners; minimal effort and maximum reward!
-Make them extra impressive by serving in a shot glass
+Make them extra impressive by serving in a shot glass.
+Gluten free also!

 For us, having supper at home after work, pudding or dessert doesn’t feature regularly.
 Sometimes we enjoy some berries and cream or more frequently ice cream, but it’s only very occasionally that we make a specific dish to enjoy at the end of the meal on a week night.